-The draft accounts have to be approved before the 30 June by the Board Director - Finance, Revenues, Benefits and Property, the Council's designated Section 151 Officer, independently audited as required by the Audit Commission Act 1998 and published in their audited form by 30 September.
-The Council's auditors are the Audit Commission.
+The draft accounts have to be approved before the 30 June by the Board Director - Resources, the Council's designated Section 151 Officer.
+They will be independently audited as required by the Audit Commission Act 1998 and published in their audited form by 30 September.
+The Council's auditors are Grant Thornton.